lenelise/django/mysecondproject/README.md

 4. staff user with the right permission can see all expenses and delete them
 5. maybe create a permission so that staff users can see ALL expenses (if they have said permission)
 6. Need logout fucntionality for non-admin users (/logout).
 Right now they have no way of logging out :white_check_mark:
+7. make it so that the owner of the expense is automatically set to the same user who posts it